Hoopers Island

-Hoopers Island is a chain of two islands in Dorchester County, Maryland, United States.
-Upper Hoopers Island and Lower Hoopers Island are surrounded by water with the Chesapeake Bay on the left side and the Honga River on the right side.
+Hoopers Island is a chain of islands in Dorchester County, Maryland, United States.
+Upper Hoopers Island and Lower Hoopers Island are surrounded by water with the Chesapeake Bay on the west and the Honga River on the east.
 The remote set of islands has much wildlife and is well known for sport fishing and crabbing industries.
 Hoopers Island was issued one of the earliest land grants in Dorchester County, Maryland.

 Geography

 Hoopers Island is located on the Eastern Shore of Maryland.
-The islands are situated on the south-west shores of the Chesapeake Bay in Dorchester County.
+The islands are situated on the east shore of the Chesapeake Bay in Dorchester County.